 If not now, then next time

 As Zsombor Lacza has repeatedly told the media, this was partly made possible by the fact that authorities acted swiftly at the beginning of the pandemic.
-A few weeks following the start of the initiative, they enabled the work to get started, and with financial backing too.
+A few weeks following the start of the initiative, they enabled the work to get started, and backed it financially too.
 And all this will not have been for naught even if plasma therapy ends up being downgraded to a stratified treatment in light of the more recent findings.
 The question is where to go from here.

 "One of the research directions is not to inject the entire plasma, but to extract from it the active substances that are needed – and these aren't just antibodies.
 It's a relatively trivial process: I recover from the disease, I produce antibodies against the virus, I pass those on to another patient who has just caught the virus, and those antibodies have some sort of effect.
 Sure, but plasma also contains a multitude of other substances: anti- and pro-inflammatory substances and cytokines – and these have an effect on the body.
 They too can improve or worsen the patient's condition.
 Many studies are no longer looking at the plasma itself, but at the effects of the substances extracted from it."

 "Our research teams, in collaboration with the National Blood Transfusion Service, Semmelweis University and ELTE, are working with this sort of selective method to find a type of plasma that is even more effective.
 We are not only looking at what effect the antibodies have, but also at what molecules have a further effect and how they can be used to inhibit inflammation.
 It's not a quick process.
 When you switch from using fresh, frozen plasma to pharmaceutical manufacturing, it's a different ball game," said Zsombor Lacza, referring to the project with the 400 million forint research grant mentioned earlier on in the article.